balmli/com.samsung.smart/README.md

 - Added 'Power on/off is in progress' condition (all devices)
 - Changed the order of the volume and channel keys (all devices, need to reinstall the device for this to work)
+- Added 'Polling interval for TV status (s)' in Advanced settings (all device)

 #### 1.3.0